TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning.computeinstance-kerneldisconnect.md

 - How to mitigate this problem and the eventual resolution

 ## Mitigation & Resolution
-- Workaround 1: Use Jupyter from the NBVM/CI instead
+- Workaround 1: Use Jupyter from the Compute Instance/Notebook VM instead
-- Workaround 2: Try restarting the NBVM/CI and then rerunning the notebook
+- Workaround 2: Try restarting the Compute Instance/Notebook VM and then rerunning the notebook